23 FAQs about employment tribunals

-2. I've heard employees now have to go through conciliation with Acas before they can start a tribunal claim.
-Is this true?
+2. Do employees have to go through Acas conciliation before they can start a tribunal claim?

 Yes.
 Early Conciliation (EC) is mandatory for all claims.
 Before employees can issue a claim at an Employment Tribunal, they must contact Acas and submit an EC form online.
 Acas will provide conciliation to attempt to reach a settlement between you and your employee.

 If settlement is not reached, or either of you refuses to engage, Acas will issue an EC certificate so that your employee can proceed with the employment tribunal claim.

-3. A former employee has decided to sue us for unfair dismissal.
-What is the procedure?
+3. What will happen if a former employee decides to sue us for unfair dismissal?

 The former employee must register their complaint at the Employment Tribunal on form ET1.
 Use of form ET1 is mandatory.
 The form requires a lot of information - such as name, address, grounds of complaint, and whether the complainant wants reinstatement or compensation.
 Employees are no longer required to pay a fee to register their claim.

 Your employee can go straight to the Tribunal without going through your grievance procedure.
 However, if they do not go through your grievance procedure, and their failure to do so is unreasonable, they risk a reduction of up to 25% in any award made to them.

 Assuming that your former employee's claim is not weeded out at this stage, you will be sent a copy of the ET1 form.
 You must respond on form ET3 within 28 days, setting out the case that you will be putting to the Tribunal.
 If you fail to respond, the Tribunal may issue a default judgment in favour of the complainant.

 When you receive a copy of your employee's complaint, you will be contacted by Acas (the government-backed arbitration service), inviting you to take part in a conciliation process.
 The parties can resort to conciliation at any time up until the hearing.